dak180/oxidizer/flam3/README.txt

 ======================================

 changelog:

+09/06/08 Added 'clone_all' to flam3_genome to allow application of
+    template to all flames in a file at once, and 'animate' to write a full sequence of interpolations out.  'animate' is similar to 'sequence' except that no control point rotation is performed.
+    Fixed non-functional 'write_genome' env var for flam3_animate.
+    Two bugs associated with interpolating from a log interpolation_type to a non-log interpolation_type fixed (rotate angle reduction and special inverted identity).  when using flam3_rotate in 'spin_inter' the interp type of the first genome is now used rather than the current genome's interp type.
+Enforced upper and lower bounds for xform color and upper bound for interpolated colormap values as "smooth" interpolation led to values out of range.
+If "smooth" interpolation is specified for all flames in a file, the first and second-to-last genome is switched to "linear" with a warning. spatial filters with non-box-filter window functions fixed.
+    Release as 2.7.16.

+08/25/08 Added new interpolation types 'old' and 'older', for use in
+    recreating old animations.  'linear' mode now does not rotate padded xforms (results in prettier symmetric singularities). switched to using a 'padding' flag instead of a 'just initialized' flag; padding flag used for implementation of 'old' and 'older' types.
+    interpolation_space now deprecated, instead use interpolation_type.
+    flam3_align is now idempotent (multiple applications do not change the control points.)
+Default number of temporal samples bumped to 1000.
+Removed CVS headers from source code (now using SVN).
+    Default interpolation mode now log.
+Removed 'move' and 'split' vars. changes to flam3-genome: sequence mode now returns linear interpolation mode for all control points except first/last of edges
+    - these cps will use the original interpolation mode;  inter and rotate modes will now return padded genomes for all control points, all with linear interpolation specified.  instead of centering sometimes reframe by golden mean plus noise.
+Release as 2.7.15.

+07/21/08 Add configuration option for atomic-ops.  bug fix: do not
+    truncate floating point palettes.  new motion blur features: add temporal_filter_type, can be "box" (default) or "gaussian" or "exp".
+Temporal_filter_width and temporal_filter_exp are parms to it.  'blur' env var no longer used.
+Small bug fix: iteration count depends only on the size of the output image, not the padded image (the gutter).
+When interpolating, only do -pi/pi adjustment for non-asymmetric cases.
+Julian/juliascope variations use the alternate inverted identity for interpolation (reduces wedge effect).
+Add python script for regression and consistency checking.
+Add svn revision number to version string (in the software not of the package).
+Release as 2.7.14.

+05/28/08 Restored upper limit on particle coordinates.
+Release as
+    2.7.13.

+05/16/08 Added man pages.
+Removed upper limit on particle
+    coordinates.  fixed FSF address in comments.  update to automake 1.10.1.  added eps to denom of perspective fraction to avoid infinities (thanks fred).
+Put contents of 'id' env var in png/jpg comment block.
+Release as 2.7.12.

 04/05/08 Added 16 bit per channel support to PNG via bpc envar.
     isaac.h is now installed with the flam3 headers.
 Strip indexing